Craniofacial Abnormalities

 - Craniofacial malformations, including craniosynostosis, are the result of an infant’s skull or facial bones fusing together too soon or in an abnormal way.

-- Surgery may be necessary to revise the contours of the face and skull, and provide room for the baby’s growing brain.
+- Surgery may be necessary to correct the shape of the face and skull and provide room for the baby’s growing brain.

 Symptoms of Craniofacial Abnormalities

-Craniofacial malformations can be mild or severe, and depend on what parts of the infant’s skull are affected.
-Certain groups of signs and symptoms are known as syndromes, and there are several that result in telltale facial anomalies:
+Craniofacial malformations can be mild or severe, and depend on which parts of the infant’s skull are affected.
+Certain syndromes result in telltale facial anomalies:

 Apert syndrome: A craniofacial abnormality characterized by an abnormal head shape, small upper jaw, and fusion of the fingers and toes.

 Brachycephaly: A birth defect characterized by the disproportionate shortness of the head.
-It is caused by a premature fusing of the coronal suture.
-Brachycephaly is commonly associated with a number of syndromes, such as Apert, Crouzon, Pfeiffer, Saethre-Chotzen and Carpenter.
+It is caused by a premature fusing of the coronal suture near the front of the skull.
+Brachycephaly is commonly associated with a number of syndromes, including Apert, Crouzon, Pfeiffer, Saethre-Chotzen and Carpenter.

 Encephalocele: A condition characterized by a protrusion of the brain or its coverings through the skull.